 - Best Overall: Martin D-28

-This guitar comes with steel strings and a sitka spruce body.
+This guitar comes with steel strings and a Sitka spruce body.
 The Martin D-28 also has an impressive list of alumni, from The Beatles to Elvis Presley.
-It’s iconic, revered and the warm, detailed sound quality it offers is one of the best.
+It’s iconic, revered, and the warm, detailed sound quality it offers is one of the best.
 It ranks high on all factors, including durability and versatility, and is considered one of the top acoustic guitars.

 - Best Looking Acoustic Guitar for Experts: Epiphone EJ200SCE

 Another best acoustic guitar, the size of the Epiphone EJ200SCE, is almost as much as a jumbo acoustic body.
-While the design work is for aesthetics-lovers, looks aren’t all that it has.
-It’s feature-rich with excellent quality sound, good low-end tone, and interior pickups.
+While the design work is for aesthetics-lovers, looks alone aren’t all that it has.
+It’s feature-rich, with excellent quality sound, good low-end tone, and interior pickups.
 You can also use this guitar for recordings and performances.

 - Most Versatile: Takamine GN93CE

 This Takamine guitar has one of the best preamps on an entirely acoustic guitar.
 The preamp is flexible and versatile, letting you play different music styles.
-It also comes with a three-band EQ, notch filter, tuner, excellent quality tone, and solid spruce top.
+It also comes with a three-band EQ, notch filter, tuner, excellent quality tone, and a solid spruce top.

 - Best Acoustic Guitar to Take On the Go: Martin GPC-X2E